Limited Liability Companies (LLC)

 Partnership

-A partnership business structure is similar to sole proprietorships’, except that it seeks to address the issue of limited-expansion within sole proprietorships by allowing two or more people to establish and co-own a business.
-Like sole proprietorships, partnerships have no independent legal existence, meaning that circumstances such as death, insolvency, incapacity or retirement of a partner may result in the inevitable end of the partnership.
-However, while such business structures are not recommended for most entrepreneurs, it may be suitable in certain situations.
-Partnerships in Singapore can be of three types:
+The partnership is another type of company in Singapore that offers a solution to the limited expansion of sole proprietorships by allowing two or more individuals to establish and co-own a business.
+Unfortunately, like sole proprietorships, partnerships do not have independent legal existence, meaning events such as death, insolvency, incapacity, or the retirement of a partner could end the partnership.
+While not recommended for most entrepreneurs, it could suit certain situations.
+Singaporean partnerships come in three types:

 General Partnership

-General partnerships are usually not advisable business structures as mentioned above, because each partner is personally exposed to the partnership’s liabilities, and the actions of each partner can implicate the other partners.
+Generally, general partnerships are not advisable since each partner is personally exposed to the partnership’s liabilities.
+Each partner’s actions can implicate the others.

 Limited Partnership